 Often foreign diplomats and UN officials are entitled to duty-free goods.
-Duty-free goods are
+Duty-free goods are addition to difficulties in calculations, there are challenges in analyzing duties; and to opt for duty free options like using a bonded warehouse.

 Duty calculation for companies in real life